API Reference¶

 |

-If date_col is not a column of prices or benchmark.
-Raised before returns are derived so the offending frame is named explicitly. |
+If date_col is not a column of prices

 Examples:

-from jquantstats import Data
+>>> from jquantstats import Data

-prices = pl.DataFrame({
+>>> prices = pl.DataFrame(

-data = Data.from_prices(prices=prices)
+>>> data = Data.from_prices(prices=prices)

 Source code in src/jquantstats/data.py

-from_returns(returns, rf=0.0, benchmark=None, date_col='Date', null_strategy=None)
+from_returns(returns, rf=0.0, benchmark=None, date_col=None, null_strategy=None)

 classmethod